Cronos1402/All-wallet-Drainer/README.md

 - Need Custom Design for your website drainer?
 Message me.
 - I can do 1:1 copy for any website (For free if im not busy).
 - For a custom drainer with limited features?
 Message me.
-- Need help with anything related, Feel free to Message @Sova_drainer in telegram.
+- Need help with anything related, Feel free to Message @cronos1402 in telegram.

 ##### Please ⭐ the repo to support this project & follow next updates